frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 He says, "The silence of St. Joseph does not demonstrate an empty interior, but rather the fullness of faith that he carries in his heart and that guides each of his thoughts and actions.
 A silence through which Joseph, together with Mary, guard the word of God, known through Scripture comparing it continually to the events of the life of Jesus; a silence interwoven with constant prayer, a prayer of blessing of the Lord, of adoration of his holy will and a boundless confidence in his providence."

-"It\'s not exaggerated," he says, "to say that Jesus will learn---on a human level---precisely from father Joseph, this intense interior life, which is the condition of authentic righteousness, the 'interior righteousness,' which one day he will teach to his disciples.
+"It's not exaggerated," he says, "to say that Jesus will learn---on a human level---precisely from father Joseph, this intense interior life, which is the condition of authentic righteousness, the 'interior righteousness,' which one day he will teach to his disciples.

 "We could allow ourselves these days to be infected by the silence of Joseph.
 We live in a world that may often be a bit too noisy, not as favorable to recollection as it might be, to listening to the voice of God.
 As we prepare for Christmas, we can try to cultivate that interior recollection for us to receive and keep the Christ Child in our lives" (*ibid*.).

 We keep looking at Joseph.
 He has so many things to tell us---a model of all the virtues.
 All the time, the journey to Bethlehem is moving on.
-It\'s a dynamic thing; it\'s changing all the time.
+It's a dynamic thing; it's changing all the time.
 And this just man\...with his initiative, his responsibility, his fortitude, is solving all the problems.
-He\'s foreseeing them.
+He's foreseeing them.

-He\'s fulfilling his role in a great way.
+He's fulfilling his role in a great way.
 We have so many things to learn from this great, just man.
 He shows great faith.
 He shows great hope.
 Great perseverance.
 Great fidelity.

-We\'re told in *The Forge,* "There are many good reasons to honor St. Joseph, and to learn from his life.
+We're told in *The Forge,* "There are many good reasons to honor St. Joseph, and to learn from his life.
 He was a man of strong faith.
 He earned a living for his family---Jesus and Mary---with his own hard work.
 He guarded the purity of the Blessed Virgin, who was his Spouse.

-"And he respected---he loved!---God\'s freedom.
+"And he respected---he loved!---God's freedom.
 God made his choice: not only his choice of Our Lady the Virgin as his Mother, but also his choice of St. Joseph as the husband of Mary" (J. Escrivá, *The Forge*, Point 552).

 St, Joseph, may you pray for all of our loved ones, for all those around us who need our help.
 We also need your help.